torvista/Zen_Cart-Backup_MYSQL_Plugin/readme (do not upload this file).txt

 July 3/2012 - Updated to better detect and avoid display of files that aren't related to backups June 12/2015 - Updated avoid inserting null value for integer field when restoring data.
-Dec 2018 - Dropped support for ZC v1.3.x (it still works, but the menu option doesn't get installed)
+Dec 2018 - Dropped support for ZC v1.3.x (it still works, but the menu option doesn't get installed) 06/11/2020 - Fixed Warning: "continue" targeting switch is equivalent to "break".
+Did you mean to use "continue 2"? in backup_mysql.php on line 518 $mprough